isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 Hub and Spoke Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The hub-and-spoke is a common arrangement of the DHCP servers for resiliency.
-It contains
+A hub-and-spoke arrangement, with one central server and multiple branch servers,
-one central server and multiple branch servers.
+is a common way to ensure resiliency of the DHCP servers.
 The branch servers are the primary servers
 in the ``hot-standby`` mode and respond to the local DHCP traffic in their respective
 locations.
 The central server acts as a standby server for each branch server.
 It maintains independent state machines with the branch servers, called relationships.
 If one of the branch servers experiences a failure, the central server can take over its
 DHCP traffic.
-In this case, we say that one of the central server's relationships is in
+In this case, one of the central server's relationships is in
 the ``partner-down`` state.
 The remaining relationships may still be in the ``hot-standby``
 state and not actively respond to DHCP traffic.
 When the branch server becomes active again,
-it synchronizes the lease database with the central server, and the central server becomes
+it synchronizes the lease database with the central server and the central server becomes
 fully passive again.
-In rare cases, when multiple branch servers stop, the central server
+In rare cases, if multiple branch servers stop, the central server
-takes responsibility for all their traffic (possibly the entire DHCP traffic in the network
+takes responsibility for all their traffic, and potentially all DHCP traffic in the entire network
-when all branch servers are down).
+if every branch server is down.
 A simple hub-and-spoke arrangement consisting of two
 branch servers and one central server is shown below.

 ::